 - Craft your content to read naturally and with your audience in mind by making sure you’re answering a question that is being asked by them, such as “How do I launch a website that will rank well on google” and take it from there.

 - Remember to be specific; no one is going to stay on your site to learn something they can find anywhere else.
 Make sure your content is deep and comprehensive, not vague.
 Content should be answering a question that your target audience is asking.
 “How to, What is, How do, How does, Why do, Why does, What did” etc.

-- Be specific, give examples, but most of all be empathetic to your audience and users’ concerns.
-If you write content with your audience in mind, with a few technical tweaks SEO will follow almost organically.
+- Be specific, give examples, but most of all be empathetic to your audience and user concerns.
+If you write content with your audience in mind, with a few technical tweaks, SEO will follow organically.
 And google will know ;)

 - Most websites will benefit from a blog.
 It is easier to be found online if you have fresh content that is relevant to your product or services.

 - Important: Before writing text on your website or blog posts, make sure to understand how and what people search for.
 For your website you should undergo a professional keyword research and analysis.